HISTORY OF COFFEE: Coffee Beans are Second Most Traded Raw Material Worldwide

 Coffee’s Energizing Buzz Accounts For Its Demand

 Caffeine binds to brain cells in the place of adenosine.
 This means that when we drink coffee, the brain doesn’t get the message that we’re tired.
-Instead the brain releases adrenaline, a hormone which makes our hearts beat faster, dilates our pupils and releases sugar into our blood.
+Instead, the brain releases adrenaline, a hormone that makes our hearts beat faster, dilates our pupils and releases sugar into our blood.
 This is what causes coffee’s energizing effect.

 Holy Land Pilgrimages Bring ‘Bitter Invention of Satan’ to Western World